RobertLeisner/CodingBasics/doc/OOP_Basic_principles/OOP_Basic_principles.md

 }
 ```

-Functional programming is very performant i.e. in mathematical context.
-Implement processes in business context is painful.
+Functional programming is very performant i.e. in mathematical contexts.
+Implementing more or less complex processes in business contexts is painful.

-## Object-oriented-programming
+## Object oriented programming

 OOP means a programming style where all code is organzied in objects with properties, methods and events.